-Section 5596(b)(4) provides, in pertinent part, that backpay "shall not exceed that authorized by the ... collective[-]bargaining agreement under which the unjustified or unwarranted personnel action is found."
-Here, the Arbitrator found that the parties' agreement superseded the alleged past practice.
-Further, the Agency has not shown this finding to be deficient.
+Section 5596(b)(4) provides, in pertinent part, that backpay "shall not exceed that authorized by the ... collective[-]bargaining agreement under which the unjustified or unwarranted personnel action is found."41 Here, the Arbitrator found that the parties' agreement superseded the alleged past practice.42 Further, the Agency has not shown this finding to be deficient.
 As a result, there is no basis for finding that the alleged practice was incorporated into the agreement.
-Consequently, there is also no basis for finding that the award of backpay exceeds a limit contained in the agreement, and we find that the original award is not contrary to § 5596(b)(4).
+Consequently, there is also no basis for finding that the agreement, and we find that the original award is not contrary to § 5596(b)(4).